This site uses technical (necessary) and analytics cookies.

 EDUCATIONAL PROGRAMS

-The Italian Foreign Ministry, in cooperation with the Ministry of University and Research and the Conference of Italian University Rectors (CRUI), has launched the “University Corridors” initiative to enable young Palestinian scholarship holders enrolled at Italian universities to leave their country and continue their studies in Italy.
+The Italian Foreign Ministry, in cooperation with the Ministry of University and Research and the Conference of Italian University Rectors (CRUI), has launched the “University Corridors” initiative to allow young Palestinian scholarship holders awarded scholarships by Italian universities to leave their country and be hosted in Italy.

-This operation is the result of extensive diplomatic efforts involving the authorities of Israel and Jordan, through the work of the Embassies of Italy in Tel Aviv and Amman, as well as the Consulate General in Jerusalem.
-These efforts made it possible to establish a humanitarian and academic channel for students admitted to Italian universities for the newly opened academic year.
-Work is ongoing to facilitate the arrival of additional scholarship holders in Italy in the near future.
+The operation is the result of complex diplomatic efforts involving the authorities of Israel and Jordan — through the work of the Embassies in Tel Aviv and Amman, as well as the Consulate General in Jerusalem — which made it possible to open a channel for students admitted to Italian universities for the current academic year.
+Work is ongoing to allow further scholarship holders to be hosted in Italy in the near future.

-More than 210 scholarships have been awarded to Palestinian students from Gaza, through both regular calls of the Italian university system and the “Italian Universities for Palestinian Students” (IUPALS) project, which involves 41 Italian universities.
-An additional 50 scholarships have been granted to Palestinian students residing in the West Bank.
+More than 280 scholarships have been awarded to Palestinian students from Gaza, through both regular calls under the Italian university system and the “Italian Universities for Palestinian Students” (IUPALS) project, involving 41 Italian universities.
+In addition, over 50 scholarships have been awarded to Palestinian students residing in the West Bank.

-Thanks to coopeation with the Terra Sancta Schools and the John Paul II Foundation, Italy is also organising Italian language courses in Bethlehem and Ramallah.
+Thanks to cooperation with the Franciscan Custody of the Holy Land and the John Paul II Foundation, Italy also organises Italian language courses in Bethlehem and Ramallah.